rock-simulation/mars/doc/tutorials/basic/basic_tutorial.rst

 object mode you do not really change the object's vertices.
-To apply the changes you did in "object mode" to the object's vertices you can press "ctrl+a" (with the mouse hovering over the 3D-View) and choose scale.  you will notice that the scale in "object mode" is back to (1, 1, 1).
+To apply the changes you did in "object mode" to the object's vertices you can press "ctrl+a" (with the mouse hovering over the 3D-View) and choose scale.
+You will notice that the scale in "object mode" is back to (1, 1, 1).
 Alternatively you can select this option from the menu object->apply->scale